Colaski/SwAuth/README.md

 Nice to have list:

-- [ ] Include ready to go implementations of Web API's with endpoints like in the [exmaple app](https://github.com/Colaski/SwAuth/blob/main/SwAuthTestApp/SwAuthTestApp/Spotify.swift)
+- [ ] Include ready to go implementations of Web API's with endpoints like in the [example app](https://github.com/Colaski/SwAuth/blob/main/SwAuthTestApp/SwAuthTestApp/Spotify.swift)
     - Perhaps Spotify, Google, Azure/Microsoft, Github etc.

-- [ ] OAuth1 support
+- [ ] OAuth 1.0 support